noesya/delayed_job_prevent_duplicate/README.md

 ## Note

-This gem is based on the [synth](https://github.com/synth) work: https://gist.github.com/synth/fba7baeffd083a931184
+This gem is based on the work of [synth](https://github.com/synth): https://gist.github.com/synth/fba7baeffd083a931184

 ## Installation